 Before you assemble the track, make sure all the insulators are present.
 3-rail Lionel, Marx, and Flyer track has one on the center rail at each point where it contacts the tie.
 2-rail Flyer track just has an insulator on one rail.
 If any are missing, gently pry up the tabs with a small screwdriver, slip a small piece of cardstock under the rail, fold it over like the others, then cinch the tabs back down.
 Or you can steal insulators from any track sections that are damaged too much to be worth fixing–such as any that are crushed or bent beyond your ability to re-form them.

 Before you re-insert the pins, apply a bit of Rail Zip to them.
 Just a drop is enough.
 Don’t overdo it; too much just hurts your train’s traction.
 Rail-Zip aids conductivity and inhibits re-rusting.
 If you didn’t remove the pins, apply a drop to each pin before assembling the track; it will cover the hidden part of the pin thanks to capillary action.

 And that’s usually all there is to it.
-Used O27, O31, and American Flyer S track in usable condition is inexpensive (a dollar per section or less, especially in bulk) so don’t go too crazy trying to fix track that’s really far gone.
+Remember, used O27, O31, and American Flyer S track in usable condition is inexpensive–a dollar per section or less, especially in bulk.
+So don’t go too crazy trying to fix track that’s really far gone.
 But if you have a lot of track, it can certainly be cheaper to fix it than it is to replace it all.
 And you get the satisfaction of having fixed an old toy rather than just tossing it.